Advanced-Machine-Learning-UBonn/day_02_exercise_reinforcement_learning/README.md

 This exercise explores Q-learning based on neural and table-based approaches.
 ## Task 1: Q-Table based RL - Frozen-Lake

 1. Take a look at the [frozen-lake-documentation](https://gymnasium.farama.org/environments/toy_text/frozen_lake/), and familiarize yourself with the setup.
-Recall the Q-Table update Rule we saw during the lecture or take a look at [1, page 153]:
+Recall the Q-Table update Rule we saw during the lecture or take a look at [1, equation (6.8) on page 153]:

 ```math
     \begin{align}